stealsocks/joodaloop.com/content/colophon.md

 ## Analytics

 Site analytics provided by [Umami](https://umami.is/), a really cool self-hosted, open source, GDPR-compliant analytics project.
 This means no cookies, tracking or personal data collection.

+I host my version using Netlify and Supabase's free tiers.